kirkserverhl/HyprGruv/README.md

 Insert the Ventoy USB when the computer is off, turn on your device and you will choose the the Arch Linux ISO from the option menu.

-Select Normal Mode in the boot menu and then choose archinstall-medium.

 ## Step 2: Install Arch Linux

 Launch the Arch Linux guided installer with: